-Simply put, it is data digitally signed with Asynchronous private key.
+Simply put, it is data digitally signed with an Asynchronous private key.
 But also contains public key and additional data.
 A Provided public key can be used to verify certificate validity.
-Certs are often used to verify owner of the certificate or other signed data as documents or network packets.
+Certs are often used to verify the owner of the certificate or other signed data as documents or network packets.

 Certificates are built on one of two async algos: RSA or more modern ECDSA.

 SSL vs TLS

 SSL and TLS are protocols to establish secure encrypted network connections.
-They are based on protocol handshake which happens during initial connection where client and server exchange a digital certificate to introduce one to each other, and then exchange compatible encryption algorithms to be used.
+They are based on protocol handshake which happens during the initial connection where client and server exchange a digital certificate to introduce one to each other, and then exchange compatible encryption algorithms to be used.
 As a last step, encrypted synchronous key (usually AES) encrypted with assn. key (usually RSA) is exchanged to be used in data encryption.

 Public mostly knows about SSL; however, TLS is a replacement for SSL from more than a decade and any company which takes care about security is using TLS.
 SSL was so long in use that it is still used as a term, even TLS is now common.

 The Term VPN is used all over the place that even we are using this name for some features in our products, even this is not quite correct.
 The Reason is that this is the term customers hear about and have some general knowledge about it.
 However, VPN belong to the group of encrypted network tunnels.
 We wrote about Green Screens VPN for IBM i where we described in detail about network tunnels.